Womance: Film

 The Australian feature film Jucy (2010) is billed as a "womantic comedy".
 Frances Ha (2013) has been seen as a character study, with two close female protagonists, who "have quite a womance going".

 Television

-Several 2010's TV series feature notable "womances" as well as the earlier TV series Laverne and Shirley. and Mel & Sue.
+Several 2010's TV series feature notable "womances" as well as the earlier TV series Laverne and Shirley and Mel & Sue.

 Other

-The first all-female podcast is a comedy duo from Brisbane.

 "Womance" has also been used to describe the real life friendship between female celebrities.

+In the Now.Here Book Saga, the main character, Kiona, has a strong womance relationship with Rubecula, but is also shared with her closest friends like Abenanka and Birtá.